Explore by Type

 Fire struck again!
 George G. Marvin watched as fire destroyed the plant, machinery and a warehouse full of finished products.
 Volunteers worked to contain the massive fire as the it grew hot enough to melt glass.

 Relocation offers were made, but the Marvin family remained committed to the Warroad community.
 "The company will rebuild in Warroad" Bill promised, "We will get back in production... just as soon as it is humanly possible... buying or borrowing machinery where we can."

 Key employees remained on directly after the first and additional men were hired as equipment was secured to produce basement window units.

-A new 100,000 square-foot factory opened for production on June 27th, a year to the day after the fire, and a grand opening celebration was held.
+In March of 1962, a new 100,000 square-foot factory opened for production.
+A grand opening celebration was held on June 27th, a year to the day after the fire.
 With subsequent additions, that factory is now 2 million square feet.

 Marvin began making patio doors

 A decade of dramatic growth.
 Sales soared and employment grew to about 950 workers.

 Marvin purchased an airplane and started a corporate aviation department.
 Today, a fleet of four planes brings more than 4,000 customers, dealers and builders to Warroad every year for sales, tours and training.
 To date, the Marvin fleet has flown more than 56,000 hours without an accident or injury.

 Mitsui Home Co. of Japan became Marvin’s first international customer.